Innmind/documentation/docs/getting-started/handling-data/sequence.md

     ```

 ??? tip
-    And of instead you want all the cities outside of France you can replace `filter` by `exclude`.
+    And if instead you want all the cities outside of France you can replace `filter` by `exclude`.

 The `filter` method is fine if you don't need the new `Sequence` type to change, here we go from `Sequence<string>` to `Sequence<string>`.
 But if you have a `Sequence<null|\SplFileObject>` and you want to remove the `null` values then `filter`, even though will do the job, will return a `Sequence<null|\SplFileObject>`.
 This is a limitation of [Psalm](../../philosophy/development.md#type-strictness).